 Section 871(m) of the Code imposes a 30% withholding tax on amounts attributable to U.S. source dividends that are paid or "deemed paid" under certain financial instruments if certain conditions are met.
 If the Issuer or any withholding agent determines that withholding is required, neither the Issuer nor any withholding agent will be required to pay any additional amounts with respect to amounts so withheld.
-For purposes of withholding rule described above are subject to a different grandfathering rule than other securities.
-If the Issuer or any withholding agent will be required, neither the Issuer or any withholding is required, neither the Issuer or any withholding agent to the withholding rule described above are subject to a different grandfathering rule than other securities.
-If the Issuer or any withholding agent will be required to pay any additional amounts with respect to amounts so withheld.
+For purposes of withholding under the U.S. Foreign Account Tax Compliance Act, securities subject to the withholding rule described above are subject to a different grandfathering rule than other securities.
+If the Issuer or any withholding agent determines that withholding is required, neither the Issuer nor any withholding agent will be required to pay any additional amounts with respect to amounts so withheld.
 Prospective investors should refer to the section "Taxation - Withholding on Dividend Equivalents under Section 871(m)" and "Taxation - Reporting and Withholding under Foreign Account Tax Compliance Act (FATCA)".